Types of Aid Available

 Supplemental Education Opportunity Grant

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest expected family contributions (EFCs) will be considered first for a FSEOG.
 Just like Pell Grants, the FSEOG does not have to be repaid.
+The priority deadline is May 1.

 Withdrawals and Attendance: Title IV funds are awarded under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, he/she may no longer be eligible for the full amount of Title IV funds.